Why Create a Professional Blog?

 What I like about the paid theme is I feel like it made it (relatively) easy for a non-visual person like me to create a sharp-looking site.
 And, I’ll say it again: once you’ve invested a little bit of money, it motivates you take this professional blog thing seriously.

-#5 I followed online tutorials step-by-step for basically everything
+#5 I followed online tutorials for basically everything

 As I’ve mentioned, I am NOT a tech person.
 But here’s the nice thing: there are free online tutorials about EVERYTHING!
-By carefully following the Restored316 and WordPress tutorials, along with my Blog By Number course and a bunch of other videos, I was able to create this lovely professional site you are now admiring.
+By following the Restored316 and WordPress tutorials step-by-step, along with my Blog By Number course and a bunch of other videos, I was able to create this lovely professional site you are now admiring.

 WordPress is somewhat intuitive, but whenever I ran into a problem or couldn’t figure out how to do something, I took a deep breath and googled it.
 There was always a tutorial (or several).
 When I got frustrated, I walked away from my laptop for a while.
 As it turns out, I didn’t need to be a tech genius to make a professional blog.
 I just needed to be super patient and willing to learn.